AFLplusplus/AFLplusplus/README.md

-It is the so-called `persistent mode`, which is much, much faster but requires that you code a source file that is specifically calling the target functions that you want to fuzz, plus a few specific afl++ functions around it.
+It is the so-called `persistent mode`, which is much, much faster but requires that you code a source file that is specifically calling the target functions that you want to fuzz, plus a few specific AFL++ functions around it.
 See [instrumentation/README.persistent_mode.md](instrumentation/README.persistent_mode.md) for details.

 Basically if you do not fuzz a target in persistent mode then you are just